Nick97-git/amazon-reviews/backend/README.md

 1. Install Docker Desktop and register on DockerHub

+2. At docker-compose.yml use your username (POSTGRES_USER)
+and password (POSTGRES_PASSWORD) for PostgreSQL Server to create a connection.

-2. Run next command in terminal from backend directory:
+3. Run next commands in terminal from backend directory:
+* mvn clean package
 * docker-compose up --build

 # <a name = "test"></a>Test project